 This case is, in many ways, all the other cases rolled up into one, because it argues that the Operation Metro Surge as a whole violates the law in five distinct ways First, it violates Minnesota’s 10th amendment rights by infringing on their police power.
 Second, the singling out of Minnesota violates the principle of equal sovereignty of all states, which is quite a unique argument.
 Third, the operation is arbitrary and capricious thus violating the Administrative Procedures Act.
 Fourth, they have engaged in unlawful retaliation for protected 1st amendment action.
 Finally, the operation exceeds the president’s constitutional and statutory authority.

 When initially moving for a temporary restraining order in this case the state only raised the first two arguments, but was unsuccessful.
 Notably this case was heard by Judge Menendez, who ordered the preliminary injunction in Tincher v.
 Noem which was stayed by the 8th Circuit.
-In the ‘Order Denying TRO,’ which you can find below, she cites that 8th Circuit stay as one reason she denied the injunction in this case, stating that “[i]f that injunction went too far, then the one at issue here–halting the entire operation–certainly would.” (p.29) The most recent update is that the judge agreed to give both parties more time to amend their complaints, which are now due on April 20th.
+In the ‘Order Denying TRO,’ which you can find below, she cites that 8th Circuit stay as one reason she denied the injunction in this case, stating that “[i]f that injunction went too far, then the one at issue here–halting the entire operation–certainly would.” (p.29)

 This case is ongoing and we will continue to update this page as new information becomes available.

 Tincher v.
-Noem
+Mullin

 The Retaliation against Observers & Protestors Case